 Correspondence to: Wilfred Ngwa, PhD.
 Sidney Kimmel Comprehensive Cancer Center, School of Medicine, John Hopkins University, Baltimore, MD, USA; Department of Epidemiology, Bloomberg School of Public Health, John Hopkins University, Baltimore, MD, USA; Brigham and Women’s Hospital, Dana-Farber Cancer Institute, Harvard Medical School, 75 Francis Street, Boston, MA 02115, USA.
 Email: wngwa1@jh.edu.

-Background and Objective: In 2023, the World Health Organization (WHO) launched the Global Breast Cancer Initiative (GBCI) framework to achieve a 2% reduction in annual breast cancer incidence through its three key performance indicators of early screening, timely breast diagnosis, and comprehensive treatment management.
+Background and Objective: In 2023, the World Health Organization (WHO) launched the Global Breast Cancer Initiative (GBCI) framework to achieve a 2.5% reduction in annual breast cancer mortality through its three key performance indicators of early screening, timely breast diagnosis, and comprehensive treatment management.
 National cancer registries serve as a vital tool for implementing the GBCI framework, providing a robust mechanism to track progress, evaluate outcomes, and ensure accountability in its execution.
 The objective of this study was to evaluate the status of cancer registries in West Africa as a marker for the region’s preparedness to implement the GBCI framework.

 Key Content and Findings: The only countries possessing a national registry in West Africa are Cape Verde and the Republic of Gambia.
 Benin, Burkina Faso, Cote d’Ivoire, Ghana, Guinea, Mali, Niger, and Nigeria possess sub-national registries, namely hospital-based and population-based registries with minimal catchment areas.
 In Ghana, the Kumasi Cancer Registry represents the country’s only population-based registry.
 Partnerships with international organizations and participation in regional capacity building efforts have facilitated its maintenance of operations in cancer continuous data collection.
 Despite this, barriers to its expansion have included limited funding, challenges with data linkage across data collection sites, and a lack of an automatized electronic data collection system for cancer cases.